 The application process has been changed slightly to account for the COVID-19 school shutdown.
-The normal deadline was April 15th, that has been shortened to April 13th to allow us to interact with school officials to gain required information.
+The normal deadline was April 15th, which has been shortened to April 1st to allow us to interact with school officials to gain the required information.

 1. Download the applications from this page or email: [email protected] to request one.